0x000b/C-template/README.md

-# ✨ vimc-template — Escape the Boilerplate
+# ✨ ZapC — Escape the Boilerplate

 A minimal alias to escape the boring task of writing the same C `main()` over and over.